mikehaertl/phpwkhtmltopdf/README.md

 // You can pass a filename, a HTML string or an URL to the constructor
 $pdf = new Pdf('/home/joe/page.html');

+// If you installed the binary through composer, you need to configure
+// the right path to the binary (modify to match your path/version):
+$pdf->binary = __DIR__'/vendor/bin/wkhtmltopdf-i386';

 $pdf->saveAs('/tmp/new.pdf');
 ```